rebuildeq/quests/README.md

 ```

-clone https://github.com/xackery/eqemu-definitions to any path you like, and change /src/rebuildeq/server/eqemu-definitions to that path
+clone https://github.com/xackery/eqemu-definitions to your server dir, and change /src/rebuildeq/server/eqemu-definitions to that path